bigin/Scriptor/docs/install.md

 ### "Invalid admin password: too short"

-The minimum is 12 characters.
+The minimum is 8 characters, matching iManager's `PasswordFieldType`.
 There is no override; pick a longer one.
-Length is the cheapest defence against brute-force.
+The editor's login rate-limiter is the real brute-force defence, but the floor stops the most obvious typos.